leoncini-lore/RushHour/README.md

 Objective:

   Move the red car to the exit.

 Rules:

   Cars can only move forward or backward (no turning).

   Cars are restricted to their lanes (horizontal or vertical).

 🌐 Live Demo

-You can play the game online here:
+  You can play the game online here:➡️ RushHour.infinityfreeapp.com
-➡️ RushHour.infinityfreeapp.com

 📂 Features

   Interactive, use the arrow keys to move the cars.

   Multiple levels of difficulty (easy to hard).

   Simple, clean design to keep the focus on the puzzle.

 🛠️ Built With

   HTML5

   CSS3

   JavaScript

 PHP + MySQL for backend features